Rentals

 DSCR — Debt Service Coverage Ratio

-NOI divided by annual debt service.
+NOI divided by P&I debt service only (Underwrite tab).
 A DSCR above 1.25 is healthy.
-Below 1.0 means income does not cover the mortgage — the deal loses money before any surprises.
+Below 1.0 means income does not cover the mortgage.
+In Manager mode, the coverage ratio uses full PITI since separate P&I is not entered.

 Cap Rate